 5.2.2.
 Set Output

-To adjust the output voltage turn the OUTPUT VOLTAGE potentiometer clockwise to increase or counterclockwise to decrease the output voltage, as indicated on the voltmeter.
+To adjust the output voltage on any phase turn the OUTPUT VOLTAGE potentiometer, clockwise to increase or counterclockwise to decrease, to the desired output voltage as indicated on the voltmeter for that phase.

 5.2.3.
 Set Sensitivity